glennsarti/glennsarti.github.io/_posts/2016-05-14-powershell-puppet-module-exit-codes.md

 }
 {% endhighlight %}

-Without the `else { Exit 0 }` the exec resource will fail on computers without the FOO service.
+Now that there is an explicit `Exit 0`, the previous non-terminating error is ignored and the exec resource behaves as we wanted.